 - Select the user icon.

-- After a dropdown menu appears, choose Atlassian Marketplace.
+- From the dropdown menu which appears, choose Atlassian Marketplace.
 The 'Find new apps' screen will be displayed.

 - Use the search function to locate vAgent.
 The correct app version will be shown in the search results.

 - To start a new trial version, click 'Try free' and to purchase a license for vAgent click 'Buy now'.
 You will be asked to log in to MyAtlassian.
 The vAgent app then starts downloading.

 - After entering your data on MyAtlassian, click on 'Generate license'.

 - Continue by clicking 'Apply license'.
 If you're using an older version of UPM, you can copy and paste the license into your Jira instance.

 vAgent is the app for better overview and usability of your Service Desk projects.

 Let's go through a few of them.

 The custom field for the customer domain is configured to always store the "@domain.com" part of the reporters email address.
 This makes it convenient to use in JQL functions and issue filters, if you want to filter users.
 To display it in your issues, you need to configure it so that it appears on the screens of your issue views.
 Follow the steps in the illustration to do this.